-- 1. Develop a formula, approved by the BSCSG, for specifying minimum setback and maximum height of exterior walls and fences as a function of distance between structures and the nearest lot boundary in the Plan area. - 2.
+- Develop a formula, approved by the BSCSG, for specifying minimum setback and maximum height of exterior walls (up to six feet for freestanding walls, or up to the eaves of structures) and fences as a function of distance between structures and the nearest lot boundary in the Plan area. - 2.
 Revise DPLU procedures for issuing building permits for walls and fences in the Plan area.